Cultural Travel ideasCultural Travel ideas

 The Thrill of Speed

-Wanting to escape at full speed from the rain?
-Why don’t you go to one of the many museums of the Italian Motor Valley?
+Do you wish to escape from the rain at full speed ?
+Then just visit one of the many museums of the Italian Motor Valley!

-Here, you can visit the manufacturing company of the most beautiful and innovative cars and motors in the world, with brands like Lamborgini, Maserati, Dallara, Ferrari, Ducati, Pagani and Tazzari.
+Discover the manufacturing companies of the most beautiful and innovative cars and motours in the world, with brands like Lamborgini, Maserati, Dallara, Ferrari, Ducati, Pagani and Tazzari.

 Lamborghini Factory (Sant’Agata Bolognese)